javier-cramirez/javier-cramirez/README.md

  Hi.
 I like probability, stochastic processes, and all kinds of related math.

- Recently, I've been exploring reinforcement learning and its applications in reasoning.
+ Recently, I've been exploring reinforcement learning and its applications in reasoning LMs.

  Currently:
  - implementing GRPO